jdoleary/Spellmasons/docs/TasksCurrent.md

         - maybe add pages?
         - UI: Inventory should show up on the left side
 ---
+- Spell text should be centered (see contaminate in your toolbar)
 - fix archers having infinite range
 - add ghost archer
 - notify with floating text when AI units are out of mana